 Becoming The Annoying Aloe Guy/Girl?

+I start to question this company when I see a conference of thousands of people screaming for more aloe like it's a Kane West concert.
 Then I read a blog called MLM: The American Dream Made Nightmare.
 The actual post about Forever Living is quite in-depth, but it's a little bit over-the-top in my opinion.
 He has left a number of comments on my website below.

 What’s most interesting about that particular blog is the comment section.
 There are aloe defenders, writing in to tell him how wrong he is and how ashamed he should be of writing such nonsense.
 There are also folks writing to thank him for exposing this company for what it is.
 I never knew there was so much controversy surrounding this plant!